Travel Photography Tips

 By manually controlling shutter speed, you’ll be able to capture motion in more creative ways.
 By manually controlling ISO, you’ll be able to reduce the noise of your images and deal with tricky lighting situations.
 Here’s a good free online tutorial about Manual Mode.

 There is a saying in photography that “the best camera is the one you have with you”.
-Be ready for anything, and always carry a camera around, because luck plays a pretty key role in travel photography.
+Be ready for anything, and always carry some kind of travel camera around, because luck plays a pretty key role in travel photography.

 The difference between an amateur photographer and a pro is that the pro is planning in advance for this luck, ready to take advantage of these special serendipitous moments that will happen from time to time.